Enhancing Virtual Try-On with Synthetic Pairs and Error-Aware Noise Scheduling

 \section{Ethics}

-Our work on virtual try-on technology can improve user shopping experiences and reduce clothing returns, which could have positive environmental impacts by reducing waste and transportation emissions.
-However, we acknowledge several potential ethical considerations: \begin{itemize} \item Bias and representation: We strive for diversity in our training data to ensure the model performs equitably across different body types, skin tones, and ethnicities.
+We acknowledge several potential ethical considerations of our work on virtual try-on: \begin{itemize} \item Bias and representation: We strive for diversity in our training data to ensure the model performs equitably across different body types, skin tones, and ethnicities.
 However, biases may still exist, and further work is needed to assess and mitigate these. \item Misuse potential: While intended for benign purposes, this technology could potentially be misused to create misleading or non-consensual images.
-We strongly condemn such uses and will explore safeguards against misuse in future work. \item Environmental impact: While our method aims to reduce environmental impact from returns, the computational resources required for training and running these models have their own carbon footprint.
-We are committed to optimizing our models for efficiency. \end{itemize} We believe the potential benefits of this technology outweigh the risks, but we remain vigilant about these ethical considerations and are committed to addressing them as our research progresses.
+We strongly condemn such uses and will explore safeguards against misuse in future work. \end{itemize} We believe the potential benefits of this technology outweigh the risks, but we remain vigilant about these ethical considerations and are committed to addressing them as our research progresses.